BolvicBolvicovic/ft_turing/lib/compiler.md

 Using these keywords has huge overhead.
 The reason is that it has to interact with another tape (the memory tape).
 Since we need to simulate this other tape, this operation is increasing the amount of actions that have to be done by a lot.
+At the moment, they cannot be combined with self.

 ##### Special _start_mem